geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

             "name": "elevation",
             "visibility": true,
             // optional
             "littleEndian": false,
             "nodata": -9999
         }]
     }
 }
 ```

-The layer will be used for showing elevation in the MousePosition plugin (requires showElevation: true in the plugin configuration)
+The layer will be used for showing elevation in the `MousePosition` plugin (it requires `"showElevation": true` in the plugin configuration)

 in `localConfig.json`